kyleratliff1/docs/Databases/MariaDB/mariadb_haproxy.md

     ```
     The updated **haproxy.cfg** file should look similar to the image below:
     ![](img/haproxy_config_mariadb.png)

-    **frontend stats**:
-   > **frontend stats** - Create a frontend named "stats".
-Defines how request should be listened for and what initial
-     processing should be carried out.
-   > **bind 10.20.20.12:8404** -  The local IP address and port that HAProxy will listen for incoming connections.
-     Comment and uncomment only one IP address.

-   **listen galera section**:
+   **listen mariadb_galera_cluster section**:
-   > **listen galera** - Create a listen configuration named "galera".
+   > **listen mariadb_galera_cluster** - Create a listen configuration named "mariadb_galera_cluster".
    > **bind 10.20.20.11:3306 transparent** - HAProxy will listen on the specified IP address using transparent proxying,
      preserving client connection information.
    > **balance source** - The load balancing algorithm is set to source, meaning it will choose which server to send client
      requests to based on the client's IP address.
    > **option tcpka** - This enables TCP keep-alive on client and server sides.
    > **option mysql-check user haproxy** - Enables a health check that specifically checks if a MariaDB server is healthy.
-     The user haproxy is used for performing health checks, this user needs to be created in each MariaDB server and has
+     The user haproxy is used for performing health checks, this user needs to be created in each MariaDB server and should
-     enough privileges to log in and execute commands necessary for the health check.
+     have enough privileges to log in and execute commands, necessary for the health check.
    > **server mdb-XX 10.20.Y.Y:3306 check weight 1** - Defines a server within a backend or listening group.
 The "check" word
      tells HAProxy to periodically check the health of the MariaDB server by attempting a connection and if the server doesn't respond
-     to the health check then HAProxy will stop sending traffic until it starts responding successfully the health check again.
+     to the health check then HAProxy will stop sending traffic until the server starts responding to health check again.
      The "weight 1" option informs HAProxy of the server's importance relative to other servers in the cluster.
 A higher weight
      means it will handle more connections.
+In this case all servers are treated equally.

-15. In each MariaDB server specify the two mariadb haproxy nodes from which the haproxy user
+15. In each MariaDB server specify the two MariaDB HAProxy server nodes from which the HAProxy user
-    can connect to the MariaDB databases, using the following SQL commands from the mariadb shell:
+    can connect to the MariaDB databases, using the following SQL commands from the MariaDB shell.
     Access the MariaDB shell as the root user and prompt for the root password:
     ```shell
     sudo mariadb -u root -p